AztecProtocol/aztec-v1-specification/README.md

 ## Zero-knowledge dApp contract interaction, an example flow with bilateral swaps

-The following image depicts the flow of a zero-knowledge dApp that utilizes the `bilateral-swap` proof to issue transfer instructions to two zkERC20 confidential digital assets.
+The following image depicts the flow of a zero-knowledge dApp that utilizes the `Swap` proof to issue transfer instructions to two zkAsset confidential digital assets.
 This example aims to illustrate the kind of confidential cross-asset interactions that are possible with AZTEC.
 Later iterations of the protocol will include proofs that enable similar multilateral flows.

-The dApp-to-zkERC20 interactions are identical for both `zkERC20 A` and `zkERC20 B`.
+The dApp-to-zkAsset interactions are identical for both `zkAsset A` and `zkAsset B`.
 To simplify the description we only describe the interactions for one of these two assets.

 ![zk-dapp-flow](https://github.com/CreditMint/wiki/blob/master/zkDappFlow2.png?raw=true)

 ### (1-5) : Validating the proof

-1. `zk dApp` receives a `bilateral-swap` zero-knowledge proof from `caller` (with a defined `uint24 proofId` and `bytes proofData`.
+1. `zk dApp` receives a `Swap` zero-knowledge proof from `caller` (with a defined `uint24 _proof` and `bytes data`.

-2. The `zk-dApp` contract queries `ACE` to validate the received proof,  via `ACE.validateProof(proofId, msg.sender, proofData)`.
-If `proofId` is not supported by `zk-dApp` the transaction will `revert`.
+2. The `zk-dApp` contract queries `ACE` to validate the received proof,  via `ACE.validateProof(_proof, msg.sender, data)`.
+If `_proof` is not supported by `zk-dApp` the transaction will `revert`.

-3. On receipt of a valid proof, `ACE` will identify the `validator` smart contract associated with `proofId` (in this case, `BilateralSwap.sol`). `ACE` will then call `validator.validateProof(proofData, sender, commonReferenceString)`.
-If the `proofId` provided does not map to a valid `validator` smart contract, the transaction will `revert`.
+3. On receipt of a valid proof, `ACE` will identify the `validator` smart contract associated with `_proof` (in this case, `BilateralSwap.sol`). `ACE` will then call `validator.validateProof(data, sender, commonReferenceString)`.
+If the `_proof` provided does not map to a valid `validator` smart contract, the transaction will `revert`.

 4. If the proof is valid, the `validator` contract will return a `bytes proofOutputs` object to `ACE`.
 If the proof is invalid, the transaction will `revert`.

-5. On receipt of a valid `bytes proofOutputs`, `ACE` will examine `proofId` to determine if the proof is of the `BALANCED` category.
+5. On receipt of a valid `bytes proofOutputs`, `ACE` will examine `_proof` to determine if the proof is of the `BALANCED` category.
 If this is the case, `ACE` will iterate over each `bytes proofOutput` in `bytes proofOutputs`.
 For each `proofOutput`, the `bytes32 proofHash` is computed.
-A unique proof identifier, `bytes32 proofIdentifier = keccak256(abi.encode(proofId, msg.sender, proofHash))`, is then computed.
-This is used as a key to log the existence of a valid proof - `validProofs[proofIdentifier] = true`.
+A unique proof identifier, `bytes32 _proofentifier = keccak256(abi.encode(_proof, msg.sender, proofHash))`, is then computed.
+This is used as a key to log the existence of a valid proof - `validProofs[_proofentifier] = true`.

 Once this has been completed, `ACE` will return `bytes proofOutputs` to `zk-dApp`.

-### (6-8): Issuing a transfer instruction to `zkERC20 A`
+### (6-8): Issuing a transfer instruction to `zkAsset A`

-At this stage, `zk-dApp` is in posession of transfer instructions that result from a valid `bilateral-swap` proof, in the form of a `bytes proofOutputs` object received from `ACE`.
+At this stage, `zk-dApp` is in posession of transfer instructions that result from a valid `Swap` proof, in the form of a `bytes proofOutputs` object received from `ACE`.

-For the `bilateral-swap` proof, there will be `2` entries inside `proofOutputs`, with each entry mapping to one the two confidential assets - `zkERC20 A` and `zkERC20 B`.
+For the `Swap` proof, there will be `2` entries inside `proofOutputs`, with each entry mapping to one the two confidential assets - `zkAsset A` and `zkAsset B`.

-6. The `zk-dApp` contract issues a transfer instruction to `zkERC20 A` via `zkERC20.confidentialTransferFrom(proofId, proofOutput)`.
+6. The `zk-dApp` contract issues a transfer instruction to `zkAsset A` via `zkAsset.confidentialTransferFrom(_proof, proofOutput)`.

-7. On receipt of `uint24 proofId, bytes proofOutput`.
-The `zkERC20 A` contract validates that `proofId` is on the contract's proof whitlelist.
+7. On receipt of `uint24 _proof, bytes proofOutput`.
+The `zkAsset A` contract validates that `_proof` is on the contract's proof whitlelist.
 If this is not the case, the transaction will `revert`.

-`zkERC20 A` computes `bytes32 proofHash` and query `ACE` as to the legitimacy of the received instructions, via `ACE.validateProofByHash(proofId, proofHash, msg.sender)`.
+`zkAsset A` computes `bytes32 proofHash` and query `ACE` as to the legitimacy of the received instructions, via `ACE.validateProofByHash(_proof, proofHash, msg.sender)`.

 8. `ACE` queries its `validProofs` mapping to determine if a proof that produced `bytes proofOutput` was previously validated and return a boolean indicating whether this is the case.

-If no matching proof was previously validated by `ACE`, `zkERC20 A` will `revert` the transaction.
+If no matching proof was previously validated by `ACE`, `zkAsset A` will `revert` the transaction.

 ### (9-16): Processing the transfer instruction

-Having been provided with a valid `proofOutput` that satisfies a balancing relationship, `zkERC20 A` will validate the following:
+Having been provided with a valid `proofOutput` that satisfies a balancing relationship, `zkAsset A` will validate the following:

 * For every input `note`, is `approved[note.noteHash][msg.sender] == true`?

 If this is not the case, the transaction will `revert`.

-9. If all input notes have been `approved`, `zkERC20 A` will instruct `ACE` to update its note registry according to the instructions in `proofOutput`, via `ACE.updateNoteRegistry(proofId, proofOutput, msg.sender)`.
+9. If all input notes have been `approved`, `zkAsset A` will instruct `ACE` to update its note registry according to the instructions in `proofOutput`, via `ACE.updateNoteRegistry(_proof, proofOutput, msg.sender)`.

 10. On receipt of `bytes proofOutput`, `ACE` will also validate that the `proofOutput` instruction came from a valid zero-knowledge proof (and `revert` if this is not the case).
-Having been satisfied of the proof's correctness, `ACE` will instruct the note registry owned by `msg.sender` (`zkERC20 A`) to process the transfer instruction.
+Having been satisfied of the proof's correctness, `ACE` will instruct the note registry owned by `msg.sender` (`zkAsset A`) to process the transfer instruction.

 11. `NoteRegistry A` will validate the following is correct: